ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 There are two main aspects of the in-game UI.
 The level progress bar and the player energy bar.
 The level progress bar was made with godot's built in progress bar node.
-The script of this scene uses functions from the `game_state_manager.gd` specifically the get level progrss function.
+The script of this scene uses functions from the `game_state_manager.gd` specifically the get level progress function.
 As for the energy bar of each player the `game_state_manager.gd` was also used to tell the player's current energy and which bar belonged to who.
 Being a fixed camera game all these UI elements had to be placed within the autoscroller camera so it would stay in view of the camera.